manassaloi/manassaloi.github.io/_posts/2016-05-04-the-ceo-next-door-elena.markdown

 + **Career Catapult #1: The Big Leap**
 	When it comes to proving CEO mettle, there is no more powerful catapult than what we call the “big leap.”
 What do we mean by that?
 Accepting the challenge of a role that is a big stretch from what you have done previously—either because the role is much larger than anything you’ve done before or because it takes you into unfamiliar territory
     + It doesn’t take a promotion or luck to practice your “stretch” potential.
 Here are ways you can make your own luck:
     + Seek out cross-functional projects at your company to learn more about departments such as sales, marketing, IT, accounting, etc.
     + Get involved in the integration of a merger.
     + Volunteer to lead or participate in a top-priority business initiative.
     + Ask how you could best contribute to the business.
     + Ask your boss for additional responsibilities, especially those that will add to your skill set.
     + Proactively look for and solve problems before you are asked.
     + Make a habit of saying yes to greater opportunity, even if you don’t feel ready.
     + Seek out relationships that are broader or more senior in your customer organizations than what is customary for someone at your level.
     + Look at your personal life as a way to practice big leaps and build new skills: Take on civic leadership roles, from city government to the school board; volunteer in a leadership role or even form a new nonprofit; look for public speaking opportunities if that’s a big development area for you.

 +  **Career Catapult #2: The Big Mess**
    + Often the best opportunity to accelerate your career comes in a seemingly unattractive package: what we call the “big mess.”
-About 30 percent of the Sprinters we studied had led the way through a big mess.7 It could be an underperforming business unit, a failed IT implementation, or a recalled product.
+About 30 percent of the Sprinters we studied had led the way through a big mess.
+It could be an underperforming business unit, a failed IT implementation, or a recalled product.
 It’s a big problem, and the person who solves it will prove her ability to Reliably Deliver where someone else failed.
 To clean up a big mess, an executive must have the ability to figure out what’s broken, decide how to fix it, and then flex her Engage for Impact muscles to rally others to deliver results.
 Often, there’s significant time pressure to fix the problem—the company, or the part of the company she is responsible for, is in crisis.
 Decisions must be made quickly and under pressure.
 Learning to lead through the uncertainty of such chaos requires the courage to take risks, persevere in the face of adversity, and set a path without a clear playbook to follow.
    + One tactic for those who feel they’ve been overlooked for the most plum assignments: Take the job no one wants.
 This is the job that no one considers important—until you see and realize the potential to make it amazing

 + **Career Catapult #3: Go Small to Go Big**